ArtemisSoftware/Smart-Idea/README.md

 ## The Brief

-App that alllows user to register, update and delete ideas
+App that alllows user to register, update and delete ideas.
+In case you regret deleting an idea you have 5 seconds to revert the decision

 ## Architecture & Libraries